react-native-webview/react-native-webview/docs/Reference.md

 ### `hideKeyboardAccessoryView`

-If true, this will hide the keyboard accessory view (< > and Done) when using the WKWebView.
+If true, this will hide the keyboard accessory view (< > and Done).

 | Type    | Required | Platform |
 | ------- | -------- | -------- |